Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 ### Aura visuals that follow pawns (optional)

-Add to any hediff you want to “glow” or show a mote while active:
+Add to any hediff you want to "glow" or show a mote while active:

 ```xml
 <li Class="DrAke.LanternsFramework.Abilities.HediffCompProperties_LanternAuraVfx">